nickgerace/nickgerace.dev/_posts/2019-09-14-apple-arcade-best-deal-in-gaming.md

 By being taken off the freemium leash, developers can focus on making the mobile market thrive with art and purpose, not TWaaS (see definition above).

 The streaming era has not only brought great convenience, but I'd argue that it's brought great art.
-A bit of a confession here...
-I do not watch much TV or many movies.
+A bit of a confession here: I do not watch much TV or many movies.
 However, I can personally attest to the sheer fan numbers generated by great franchises and originals spawned by the streaming era.

 This type of content liberation directly benefits the end consumer as well as the passionate artist.

-Since the dawn of iOS games, I've heard time and time again, "I will not play it, unless it is FREE!"
+Since the dawn of iOS games, I've heard time and time again, "I will not play it, unless it is **free**!"
 Okay, that is totally reasonable, but this mentality is what enables the mobile industry to remain in freemium deadlock.

 This new type of market enables cinematic storytelling without having to worry about freemium tropes.

 Perhaps, it could spawn a great game from the developers of Celeste.
-You favorite mobile games could have every feature and item earn-able in-game, rather than with purchases and time-gates.
+You favorite mobile games could have every feature and item earnable in-game, rather than with purchases and time-gates.
 Nintendo could release a Super Mario game without the pitfalls of Super Mario Run.
 Sony or Microsoft could release spin-offs of huge AAA franchises without the freemium tax.